 Healthier Peanut Butter Alternatives

-Peanut butter powder has actually be around for many years and is especially popular with Weight Watchers members.
+Peanut butter powder has actually been around for many years and is especially popular with Weight Watchers members.
 If you know me, you know I’m a huge peanut butter fan and even though I’ve lost 100 pounds, I haven’t given up enjoying peanut butter.

 However, peanut butter is very high in points, calories, and fat.
-(In fact, with the new WW Personal Points and WW Program for 2022 & 2023 peanut butter went up to 7 points for 2 T – yikers!)
+In fact, with the new WW Program for 2022 & 2023 peanut butter went up to 7 points for 2 T – yikers!)
 Having a lighter option is great.